Industrial Hygiene Assessments

 Heat stress is the overall heat burden on the body and should not be taken lightly.
 Several risk factors could lead to heat stress: high air temperatures, radiant heat sources, strenuous physical activities and high humidity levels indoors or outdoors.

-Our industrial hygienist (IH) would conduct a heat stress survey to identify heat stress conditions using a WBGT meter to monitor the potential heat stress risk factors.
+As part of the industrial hygiene assessment, our industrial hygienist (IH) would conduct a heat stress survey to identify heat stress conditions using a WBGT meter to monitor the potential heat stress risk factors.

 Perform face velocity ventilation measurements for laboratory and other types of exhaust hoods.
 This also include face velocity and visual smoke dispersion testing of the local exhaust hoods, recording this information and placing a completed inspection sticker on each tested hood.
 The purpose of each hood will be noted, along with factors that may affect the performance of the hood.
 Measurements will be by an anemometer or similar instrument using a 6 or 8 point traverse method.